Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Regular bathing with a mild, dog-friendly shampoo can help remove loose hair.
 Be careful not to use shampoo too often, as frequent bathing can dry out the skin, leading to even more hair loss.
 A homemade DIY oatmeal-with-zeolite shampoo can help soothe the skin.
 We have already described our application idea above.

-There are special grooming products such as fur sprays or conditioners that nourish the coat and moisturize the skin.
+There are special care products such as coat sprays or conditioners that nourish the coat and moisturize the skin.
 These products can help keep the coat healthy and supple and reduce hair loss.

-Yes, here's a simple and natural recipe to make a fur spray with zeolite yourself.
-This spray helps to care for your dog's coat during shedding, relieve skin irritations, and keep the coat healthy and shiny.
+Yes, here's a simple and natural recipe for making your own coat spray with zeolite.
+This spray helps to care for your dog's coat during shedding, soothe skin irritations, and keep the coat healthy and shiny.

-DIY Fur Spray with DOGKRAFT Zeolite for Dogs during shedding
+DIY Coat Spray with DOGKRAFT Zeolite for Dogs during Shedding

 Ingredients: